xerpi/fakemote/README.md

 - Both controllers emulate a Wiimote with the Nunchuk extension connected

 ## Installation
-1) Download [d2x cIOS Installer](https://wii.guide/assets/files/d2x-cIOS-Installer-Wii.zip) and extract it to the SD card
+1) Download [d2x cIOS Installer for regular Wii](https://wii.guide/cios.html)/[d2x cIOS Installer for vWii](https://wiiu.hacks.guide/#/vwii-modding) and extract it to the SD card
 2) Copy `FAKEMOTE.app` to the d2x cIOS Installer directory that contains the modules of the cIOS version you want to install.
    For example, for `d2x-v10-beta52` copy `FAKEMOTE.app` to `sd:/apps/d2x-cIOS-Installer-Wii/v10/beta52/d2x-v10-beta52`
 3) Open d2x cIOS Installer's `ciosmaps.xml` (located at `sd:/apps/d2x-cIOS-Installer-Wii/ciosmaps.xml`) and do the following: